pdhoopr/gps-to-gpx/CONTRIBUTING.md

 npm test
 ```

-To watch your source code for changes and rerun the tests when something is updated, use:
+To watch your source code and rerun the tests when something changes, use:

 ```
 npm run test:watch